User Matt Evans (Opens a pop up layer)

 If you feel USAA customer service is bad, you will get an awaking when you call some other insurance companies.

-User JD ENDSLEY (Opens a pop up layer) Occasional Visitor
+User JD ENDSLEY (Opens a pop up layer) Contributor

 wow I am gitting to "KNOW" USAA

-User kevmon (Opens a pop up layer) New Member
+User kevmon (Opens a pop up layer) Occasional Visitor

 Honestly I have to say that I have always had the best service, the most helpful people.
 But lately Ive had a rash of not so helpful not so good people.
 Maybe its just me, but today was the first time EVER I called back just to get a different person on the phone to help me out.
 I'm not saying its going downhill, but I this month marked the first time ive ever spoken to someone at USAA over the phone that I thought wasnt an excellent representative of an excellent company, and then immediately after marked two more times.
 I just hope its not a trend.